professional reference letter

 Introduction

 Explain your relationship with the candidate in the introduction.
 You can also add how long you have known each other and the context of your professional interactions.
-This provides the employer with a strong reason to look up at the candidate’s details.
+This provides the employer with a strong reason to look up the candidate’s details.

 Body

 The best way to showcase the candidate’s skills and achievements is by using examples.
-Use paragraphs to talk about the candidate’s abilities at office.
+Use paragraphs to talk about the candidate’s abilities at the office.
 Showcase what makes them suitable for the job or position.

 Conclusion